Inc-G/music_beat_tracking/README.md

 There is also a function (namely, add_clicks) in add_clicks.py that adds the clicks to a song.

-# Relevant references for preprocessing:
+# Datasets:

+I used two datasets.

+The GTZAN dataset which you can download here https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification
+I used these annotations http://anasynth.ircam.fr/home/english/media/GTZAN-rhythm

-I used the database and annotations from https://github.com/CPJKU/BallroomAnnotations
+The ballroom dataset and annotations from https://github.com/CPJKU/BallroomAnnotations

-This paper should be relevant too:
+These papers should be relevant:
-F. Krebs, S. Böck, and G. Widmer.
+- F. Krebs, S. Böck, and G. Widmer.
 Rhythmic Pattern Modeling for Beat and Downbeat Tracking in Musical Audio.
 Proceedings of the 14th International Society for Music Information Retrieval Conference (ISMIR), Curitiba, Brazil, 2013.

+- U. Marchand, Q. Fresnel and G. Peeters, "GTZAN-Rhythm: extending the GTZAN test-set with beat, downbeat and swing annotations", in ISMIR 2015 Late-Breaking Session, Malaga, Spain

+# To replicate the results:

+Download the two datasets above, rename the GTZAN dataset 'GTZAN', and run the scripts for preprocessing.
+This will generate 8 .npy files; 4 of which from GTZAN and 4 from the ballroom dataset.
+Those are (train_inputs, train_outputs, test_inputs, test_outputs) for each dataset.

+Train the neural network (on colab or using a GPU, or lots of patience) using the script main.py in the training folder, and the 8 files from the previous step.